Martenahuis: History

-The Martenahuis was built in 1502, by order of the Frisian chieftain Hessel van Martena (±1460–1517), a frontman of the Schieringers, who originally came from Koarnjum, in the municipality of Leeuwarden.
+The Martenahuis was built in 1502, by order of the Frisian chieftain Hessel van Martena^{(nl)} (±1460–1517), a frontman of the Schieringers, who originally came from Koarnjum, in the municipality of Leeuwarden.
 Martena had a stins in Bitgum which during the civil war between the Schieringers and the Vetkopers was looted twice by the Vetkopers and the second time it burned to the ground, the defensive wall around it was dug up and leveled.
 Because Martena was defending the city of Franeker for Albert of Saxony, it was obvious to him to build a new estate there, also because Franeker was firmly in the hands of the Schieringers.

 After the death of Martena, in 1517, his widow Both van Hottinga lived in the Martenahuis until 1541, when she died as well.
-The estate was then inherited by Lucia van Martena, who was married to the German nobleman Frits van Grombach.
+The estate was then inherited by Lucia van Martena, who was married to the German nobleman Frits van Grombach^{(nl)}.
 In March 1584, when Amelia van Grombach owned the building, twenty houses were leased on the site of the stins for the expansion of Franeker.
 Through the same owner, who was married to a member of the Vervou family, the Martenahuis became the property of that family.